 Jeena Cho is a partner at JC Law Group PC, a bankruptcy law firm in San Francisco.
 In addition to her legal practice, Jeena teaches mindfulness and meditation to lawyers.
-Her second book, The Anxious Lawyer (ABA), is slated for release in 2015.
 Find her on Twitter at @jeena_cho.

 - The Mindfulness App (iOS)

 - “Smart Lawyers Take Micro-Breaks by David King Keller” (Attorney at Work)